 The President/CEO and the Vice President/CFO will recommend to the Board the amount, term and type of debt needed to meet the Authority's short-term and long-term financing requirements.
-In such determinations, issues of debt capacity, amortization period and affordability will be considered, guided by the use of target debt affordability indicators for measuring the affordability of additional borrowing.
+In such determinations, issues of debt capacity, amortization period and impact on rates and charges will be considered, guided by the use of target debt capacity indicators for measuring the affordability of additional borrowing.